thoughtbot/gitsh/README.md

 ![thoughtbot](https://thoughtbot.com/logo.png)

-gitsh is was created by thoughtbot's
+gitsh was created by thoughtbot's
 [Stockholm software development team][team] and continues to be maintained and funded by thoughtbot.
 The names and logos for thoughtbot are trademarks of thoughtbot, inc.